michelrosettaa/FlowAi/replit.md

-# FlowAI - AI-Powered Productivity Platform
+# Refraim AI - AI-Powered Productivity Platform

 ## Overview

-FlowAI is a Next.js-based AI productivity platform designed to enhance user productivity by intelligently managing daily tasks, schedules, emails, and focus time.
+Refraim AI is a Next.js-based AI productivity platform designed to help users reclaim their time by intelligently managing daily tasks, schedules, emails, and focus time.
 Leveraging OpenAI's API, it provides intelligent planning, email assistance, and motivational mentoring.
 The platform aims to automate routine work and safeguard deep focus periods, offering a comprehensive suite for personal and professional efficiency.
 It is deployed on Replit, utilizing a PostgreSQL database and integrated with Google services like Gmail and Calendar.

 ## User Preferences